-Tender "meaty" portobello with fresh spinach, garlic, and tamari.
-An easy, satisfying side dish (or pair it with rice or quinoa for more of a meal!)
+A tender "meaty" sautéed portobello mushrooms recipe combined with fresh spinach, garlic, and tamari.
+Such an easy, satisfying side dish.
+Or pair it with brown rice or quinoa for a meal!
+(Gluten-free + oil-free option.)

 Portobello mushrooms are wonderful.
 They are so tender, "meaty", and nutrient-rich.